drupol/not-a-number.io/content/posts/dev/2020-08-10-lazy-collection-library-oddities.md

 }
 ```

-There is an alternative, probably better:
+But there is another alternative, probably better:

 ```php
 <?php